 - 2003, the Institutional Repository Group began investigations that would become Scholars' Bank

-- 2004, selections from Special Collections & University Archives photograph made available in a digital collection
+- 2004, selections from Special Collections & University Archives photographs made available in a digital collection

 - 2004, the University of Oregon Libraries participates in the Western Waters Digital Library